How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 Budget optimization strategies for Facebook catalog ad campaigns

-To make your ad spend work, you need to know where your money is going, what role each campaign plays, and how to build toward long-term growth, not just quick wins.
+To make your ad spend work, you need to know where your money is going, what each campaign's role is, and how to build toward long-term growth.

-These are our top #4 strategies to make that happen.
+These are our top four ad budget strategies to make that happen.

 1. Use broad audiences to feed the funnel